srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### Learning Rate

-While this parameter is obvious, it's impact on the network's performance did surprise me several times.
+While this parameter is obvious, it's significant impact on the network's performance did surprise me several times.

 The *learning rate* defines the factor by which an *error* is applied as a *weight update*.
 The higher the *learning rate* the faster the network adapts, i.e. the faster it should reach its point of optimal performance.